lilyychen96/lilyychen96.github.io/README.md

 ## Personal website for an orange cat in Wisconsin

-Main purpose is for his owner, Lily, to explore git and the command line interface, and to practice making a website :0
+Main purpose is for his owner, Lily, to attempt at making a website, even if it's for her silly cat.